fredhutchio/tfcb_2019/lectures/lecture09/history/README.md

 Here are some commands to help you browse that history:

 * `history`: gives the full history; likely to be too much too be useful
-* `history | tail`: the history truncated to the most recent commands
 * `history | less`: history made more navigable

 Now your turn!